n4f1hz4in/n4f1hz4in/README.md

 - 👋 Hi, I’m @n4f1hz4in
 - 👀 I’m interested in cybersec research
-- 🌱 I’m currently learning tricks
+- 🌱 I’m currently learning about techs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...